Skip to Content

 None

-Introduces the beginning study of Spanish designed for students with minimal or no experience in Spanish.
-The main goal of this course is to begin to learn to speak, read, write, and comprehend Spanish.
+Continues beginning Spanish designed for students who have successfully completed the introductory/previous course.
+This course continues to develop the student’s ability to speak, read, write and comprehend Spanish.
 Special emphasis is placed on developing communication skills and on increasing awareness of cultures in the Spanish-speaking world.

 Prerequisite(s):